tomcow88/Devon-Decks-n-Dice/README.md

 ## **Future Features**

+After asking a few people to user-test the site for me, the main feedback I received was that table bookings could not be reviewed, ammended or cancelled from the site.
+This would be the next thing I addressed if I were to continue working on the site.

 In the wireframes and user stories I had planned for the users to have a profile page where they could write about themselves, upload an avatar, view the events they have said they will attend, list their top 5 games available at the cafe and view, update or delete any future bookings.

 I had also planned to include a form in the Game Library, allowing users to suggest new games for the cafe.